yiphei/yif-AI/manual_transformer/README.md

-Manual implementation of the Transformer architecture
+Manual implementation of the Transformer architecture for fun.